Telegony (inheritance)

-Telegony is a pseudoscientific theory of heredity holding that offspring can inherit the characteristics of a previous mate of the female parent; thus the child of a woman might partake of traits of a previous sexual partner.
-Experiments in the late 19th century on several species failed to provide evidence that offspring would inherit any character from their mother's previous mates.
-It was superseded by the rediscovery of Mendelian inheritance and the Boveri–Sutton chromosome theory.

-No evidence exists of any true telegenetic mechanism of inheritance.
+Telegony is a theory of heredity holding that offspring can inherit the characteristics of a previous mate of the female parent; thus the child of a woman might partake of traits of a previous sexual partner.
+The theory used to be accepted as a fact by the Ancient Greeks, but experiments in the late 19th century on several species failed to provide evidence that offspring would inherit any characteristics from their mother's previous mates.
+Although there is no strong scientific evidence supporting it, the theory of telegony has been revisited by some in light of emerging interest in non-genetic mechanisms of inheritance.

 Etymology and description

-Telegony is that idea that the a female will be permanently affected the time she is first impregnated, since the fetus will pass back characteristics to her that will affect all future offspring, no matter their progeny.
+Telegony is the idea that a female will be permanently affected when she is first impregnated, since the fetus will pass back characteristics to her that will affect all future offspring, no matter their progeny.

 The term was coined by August Weismann from the Greek words τῆλε (tèle) meaning 'far' and γονος (gonos) meaning 'offspring'.